 - Documentation for enrollment not being retained.
-See Section 9 of this handbook for requirements. - Improperly counting special education enrollment for students with out-of-date IEPs or evaluations, or students not receiving specially designed instruction. - Improperly counting vocational or skill center enrollment when the class is not an approved vocational or skill center class, is not taught by an instructor with the appropriate endorsement, or is an ALE course. - Improperly counting ALE or Open Doors FTE based upon a lack of understanding of the program and reporting rules. - Improperly counting students for the September count who did not participate on or before the September count day. - Improperly claiming WSL and PWE hours for state funding. - Improperly counting summer school enrollment for students who have exceeded the AAFTE limitation.
+See Section 9 of this handbook for requirements. - Improperly counting special education enrollment for students with out-of-date IEPs or evaluations, or students not receiving specially designed instruction. - Improperly counting vocational or skill center enrollment when the class is not an approved vocational or skill center class, is not taught by an instructor with the appropriate endorsement, or is an ALE course, or the students claimed are outside of the course's grade span. - Improperly counting ALE or Open Doors FTE based upon a lack of understanding of the program and reporting rules. - Improperly counting students for the September count who did not participate on or before the September count day. - Improperly claiming WSL and PWE hours for state funding. - Improperly counting summer school enrollment for students who have exceeded the AAFTE limitation.